andreinitescu/IconFont2Code/README.md

 ## How to use it

-Here's an example with one of the "Font Awesome" fonts:
+Here's an example with one of the fonts in the "Font Awesome" font pack:

 ![](https://github.com/andreinitescu/IconFont2Code/blob/master/example1.gif)